English

 Foundation Stage (EYFS):-

 Communication and Language and Literacy are two of the seven main areas of learning in the Early Years Foundation Stage.
-Literacy is split into two aspects; Reading and Writing.
+English is split into two aspects; Reading and Writing.
 The time spent on Literacy is spread across the week through both adult led activities and carpet sessions.
 English is embedded within the Continuous Provision with opportunities for children to develop and practise their reading and writing skills independently.
 Reading and writing take place through all areas of the curriculum and can be noticed across the different areas of provision in the indoor and outdoor classroom.
 English takes place in the outdoor environment where children have access to books and writing opportunities.
 Activities are planned for to ensure that they enhance, engage and extend the children in their learning.
 Children are provided with opportunities to see adults modelling writing during focused English sessions.
 They can then apply the skills that are taught when at an adult led activity or during their independent play.
 Children are read to throughout the day and read with by an adult in the class regularly.

 Synthetic phonics is taught daily using a structured programme and assessed half termly to ensure all children ‘keep up’ and any gaps are quickly identified and addressed.